EgorLeb/iu_timetable_scheduler_/README.md

 To utilize our product, follow the steps below to ensure proper usage with a completed input file in .xlsx format.
 The input file must adhere to the mandatory requirements outlined in this section.

+*Please Note:* An example of a completed input file can be downloaded [here](https://gitlab.pg.innopolis.university/a.matevosian/iu_timetable_scheduler/-/raw/main/input_data/Time_Table_Input.xlsx) for reference and as a guideline.

 ### 1. Prepare the Input File:

    - Create an input file in .xlsx format.